 Use H&R Block Download Software

 The screenshots below are taken from H&R Block Deluxe downloaded software.
-The downloaded software is way better than online software.
+The downloaded software is more powerful and less expensive than online software.
 If you haven’t paid for your H&R Block Online filing yet, consider buying H&R Block download software from Amazon, Walmart, Newegg, and many other places.
 If you’re already too far in entering your data into H&R Block Online, make this your last year of using H&R Block Online.
 Switch over to H&R Block download software next year.

 1099-R for Recharacterization